fdekeers/thesis-template/README.md

 | **DATE_TIMEZONE**  | The timezone for release (by default, Github uses GMT timezone)  |

 Then in the Actions tab of your GitHub repository, you can build the thesis.

+## Finding colored pages

+The python script `find_color_pages.py` will detect pages to be printed in color.
+CIACO will ask for those pages when printing the manuscript.

+The script is configured to parse the `thesis_elec.pdf`, be sure to modify the variable `thesis_file` if another pdf must be read.

+Thanks to Maxime Piraux for providing the original parsing script.